kusasalethusithole1/storing-big-data-predict/part_1_overview.md

      - The first `AvailabilityZone` should be chosen for the subnet placement. *Note:* This assignment should be dynamic based upon which AWS region is chosen for the stack deployment.
      - The subnet's `CidrBlock` configuration should be inherited from the `DataCenterPublicSubnetCIDR` template input.
      - The subnet should automatically provide any new instances deployed within it a public IPv4 address.
-     - The subnet should be given a {key: value} tag of {"Name": "DE-Extract Data Center Subnet"}.
+     - The subnet should be given a {key: value} tag using the naming convention of {cohort}{First three letter of first name}-{First three leters of surname} {"Name": "2301FTDEDOREXP-Extract Data Center Subnet"}.
    - `PublicRouteTable`: A route table for the configured VPC.
      - The route table should have its `VpcId` associated with the configured `VPC` above.
-     - The route table should be given a {key: value} tag of {"Name": "DE-Extract Public Routes"}.
+     - The route table should be given a {key: value} tag using the naming convention of {cohort}{First three letter of first name}-{First three leters of surname} {"Name": "2301FTDEDOREXP-Extract Public Routes"}.
    - `DefaultPublicRoute`: Specifies a route in the above route table.
      - *NB*: This resource should only be created *after* the `InternetGatewayAttachment` above!
      - The route should inherit its `RouteTableId` from the above `PublicRouteTable`.